ABOUT DOUG BLACKSTOCK

 Sand dunes surrounded the small oasis.
 And through the desert came the sound of tanks, jeeps and artillery pieces on the move.
 Within view of the Suez Canal, separating Egypt and Israel, Doug and other United Nations peace-keepers would watch as the opposing forces advanced and retreated around the buffer zone.
 Checking underfoot for scorpions, reporting and observing overhead as jets and missile batteries exchanged fire, and respecting shade became a part of everyday life.

-Doug and his unit may have helped to establish the U.N. buffer zone in 1973 after the Yom Kippur war, but they were just visitors.
+Doug and his unit may have helped to establish the U.N. buffer zone after the Yom Kippur war, but they were just visitors.
 Long before the arrival of the multinational force, the Bedouin families lived there.
 And no one was more interested in them than Doug.
 A Polaroid camera, a tape recorder and the patience to sit for hours, while off-duty, in the desert, was his way of reaching out.
 Children in groups, tending their herds, were the first to approach him but by the end of his service in the Sinai Desert, Doug was invited regularly by several families, into their homes to share meals.

 Getting to know these families is one of Doug’s favourite memories of his career – and in many ways – the most vivid example for him, of the struggle to keep a home.
 To this day, Doug’s ideas of home are shaped by his observations: “It changes you to see people work so hard.
 It wasn’t unusual for people to walk 10 or more kilometres in a day for wood for fuel or food to bring home, so as to maintain the family unit.”